The Grapes of Wrath (film): Critical response

 "But people who go to pictures for the sake of seeing pictures will see a great one.
 For The Grapes of Wrath is possibly the best picture ever made from a so-so book...Camera craft purged the picture of the editorial rash that blotched the Steinbeck book.
 Cleared of excrescences, the residue is a great human story which made thousands of people, who damned the novel's phony conclusions, read it.
 It is the saga of an authentic U.S. farming family who lose their land.
 They wander, they suffer, but they endure.
 They are never quite defeated, and their survival is itself a triumph."

 A review in Variety reported, "Here is outstanding entertainment, projected against a heart-rending sector of the American scene," concluding, "It possesses an adult viewpoint and its success may lead other producers to explore the rich field of contemporary life which films long have neglected and ignored."
 John Mosher wrote in The New Yorker, "With a majesty never before so constantly sustained on any screen, the film never for an instant falters.
 Its beauty is of the sort found in the art of Burchfield, Benton and Curry, as the landscape and people involved belong to the world of these painters."
 Writing in The Nation, critic James Agee explained, "The Hollywood traditions of acting ...are incapable even at best of convincing one, except in the frankest kind of myth.
 I like the myths very well and some of the actors in them, but when there is any pretense whatever of portraying "real" people—as in The Grapes of Wrath ... such actors are painfully out of place.
 Acting ... must inevitably develop a tradition, a style, which must as inevitably, in the long run, stultify and destroy itself."

 Martin Quigley, the editor of the Motion Picture Herald, acknowledged that the film was well done but said that it was an "emphatic item of evidence in support of the...assertion...that the entertainment motion picture is no place for social, political and economic argument."
 He said that the "audience import of the picture...becomes a demagogic preachment" and implied possible disbelief of the conditions portrayed "guided by the heavy and designing hand of John Steinbeck".
 In response, Boxoffice magazine published a detailed response to how factual they felt the film was and Nugent in The New York Times also responded, claiming that Quigley seemed to have very little respect for the mentality of the moviegoer.

-The Film Daily year-end poll of 546 critics nationwide ranked The Grapes of Wrath as the second-best film of 1940, behind only Hitchcock's Rebecca.
+The Film Daily year-end poll of 546 critics nationwide ranked The Grapes of Wrath as the second-best film of the year, behind only Hitchcock's Rebecca.

+Metacritic, which uses a weighted average, assigned the a score of 96 out of 100, based on 16 critics, indicating "universal acclaim".

+In 2006, Writers Guild of America West ranked the film's screenplay 98th in WGA’s list of 101 Greatest Screenplays.